LukeGrahamLandry/franca/devlog.md

+## (Dec 27)

+- failing `@debug_assert_gt(c.canvas_width, 0.0);`, which i think is actually a miscompilation of the compiler itself when doing stuff with the constant `: f32 = 640,` fixed incorrectly flipping prefix for truncd but that wasn't enough. but now it works if you do it in a normal variable instead of in a struct default value.
+- construct_struct_literal wasn't calling coerce_const_expr, it was just assuming the type of the value matched.
+TODO: really find_const should call it for you that gets farm_game working on amd64!
+> bad that i can't explain why that worked on arm since the little repro test i wrote fails on the old version of the compiler.

+in fact, i think amd64 now works better than arm64 because of my cache coherency woes, it can run 64fps.fr.

-## (Dec 26)
+## amd64 bug fix extravaganza (Dec 26)

-- jit hello world works if i got_indirection_instead_of_patches=true on both modules. so clearly i was right when i asserted `!=.JitOnly` but i still don't know why. problem was a call to a DynamicPatched was outputting a fixup that would never be applied.
+- jit hello world works if i got_indirection_instead_of_patches=true on both modules. so clearly i was right when i asserted `!=.JitOnly` but i still don't know why. problem was a call to a DynamicPatched was outputting a fixup that would never be applied. so it was just calling offset 0 which is just the next instruction, and it was near the end of the function, so it returned to itself and then returned again.
 - `rosetta error: unexpectedly need to EmulateForward on a synchronous exception` is fun because lldb chokes on it forever so you can't see what's happening.
 - ok so it must be something shim related. sudoku works when aot compiled to x64 but not when jitted on x64, but it works if you don't call `solve` at comptime. oh and it works if #inline `assign`.